Prevent social media ID theft

 - Social media websites offer the option to provide your real name as well as a user name.
 The user name may be a fun chat handle or an abbreviation of your real name.
-The key is to give your real name where requested and also to use your real name as your user name.
-Even if you don’t plan on spending any time on the site, or to use the domain or email, you want to establish control over it.
+The key is to give your real name where requested and also to use your real name as your username.
+Even if you don’t plan on spending any time on the site, or using the domain or email, you want to establish control over it.

 - Understand that your name is your brand.
 Your name is front and center on every document you sign and every website that shows up when your name is searched.
 The phrase, “All I have is my good name,” has never rung truer than today.
 If you are a writer, blogger, personality of any sort, or anyone who “puts it out there,” you probably already know enough to do these things.
 But there is more to do.

 Start doing things online to boost your online reputation.
 Blogging is best.
-You want Google to bring your given name to the top of search in its best light, so when anyone is searching for you they see good things.
+You want Google to bring your given name to the top of the search in its best light so that when anyone is searching for you they see good things.
 This is a combination of online reputation management and search engine optimization for your brand: YOU.

-If you ever stumble upon someone using your likeness in the social media, be very persistent in contacting the site’s administrators.
+If you ever stumble upon someone using your likeness on social media, be very persistent in contacting the site’s administrators.
 They too have reputations to manage and if they see someone using your photo or likeness they would be smart to delete the stolen profile.